rviscarra/blog/content/en/post/pyo3-psbt.md

 - The `pymodule` macro allows us expose a Python module by declaring a function that will "build" our module by adding our functions, classes and submodules.

-In general, implementing a Python extension module is straightforward thanks to PyO3's types conversion and macros for exposing functions, classes and modules, this allows experienced Rust developers to write idiomatic code by making use of standard Rust types, abstractions and patterns.
+In general, implementing a Python extension module is straightforward thanks to PyO3's types transformations and macros for exposing functions, classes and modules, this allows experienced Rust developers to write idiomatic code by making use of standard Rust types, abstractions and patterns.

 #### Building and testing our code